apeterson91/website/content/post/causal_inference_one/index.md

 {{< figure library="true" src="CI_fig_three.png" title="Confounding Ice Cream DAG" lightbox="true" >}}

+In this example, conditioning on background mood ensures we have conditional exchangeability.
 If we failed to include or *adjust* for this information, our estimate of the causal effect of ice cream flavor would become biased, or incorrect.
 In more complicated examples, since we don't always know all the variables that could possibly confound the causal effect of interest, a scientist has to "assume conditional exchangeability" (as mentioned briefly in the preface), without ever knowing if this assumption is fully met.